 When looking at the full-picture treatment for people with TBI, clinicians need to ask leading questions about issues including alcohol and caffeine use, intimacy or sexual issues, and suicide risk.

 Produced by Ashley Gilleland and Victoria Tilney McDonough, BrainLine.

-Joel Scholten, MD, is associate chief of staff for Rehab Services at the Washington DC VA Medical Center.
-Dr. Scholten also works in VA Central Office within the PM&R Program Office as the national director of Special Projects.
-His research interests include traumatic brain injury, polytrauma, and pain.
+Joel Scholten, MD is associate chief of staff for Rehab Services at the Washington, DC VA Medical Center.
+He also works in VA Central Office within the PM&R Program Office as the national director of Special Projects.

 Specifically, with regards to medical issues, always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on the Web Site.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 The Web Site does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Web Site.
 Reliance on any information provided by the Web Site or by employees, volunteers or contractors or others associated with the Web Site and/or other visitors to the Web Site is solely at your own risk.